Newton school board votes to close Walton Rural Life Center

 “If you’re trying to get the kids out of [USD] 373, you’re doing a very good job,” said one concerned parent.

-Barry Wentz, the Mayor of Walton, told the school board that closing the school now could further erode community trust.
+Walton Mayor Barry Wentz told the school board that closing the school now could further erode community trust.

 Several school board members say decreased enrollment has contributed to a sharp decrease in revenue.

 Documents show enrollment at Walton dropped from 209 in 2015 to 132 this year.
-At the same time, the district lost about $853,000 in state aide.
+At the same time, the district lost about $853,000 in state aid.

 Board members also argued that keeping Walton open hinders the district’s ability to stay competitive.
 The current base salary for Newton Public Schools is $40,250.
 In nearby Mulvane and Valley Center, that number is above $46,000.